-When choosing the material for cladding walls and floors in saunas and pools, it is important that it has low porosity.
-This means that it should absorb as little moisture as possible.
-Any type of artificial stone makes a perfect material for saunas and pools.
+When choosing the material for walls and floors in saunas and pools, it is important to consider its porosity.
+The lower the porosity, the better.
+Non-porous materials do not absorb moisture.
+Any type of artificial stone makes a perfect choice for saunas and pools, as these materials hardly absorb any moisture.
 Acrylic solid surface can be used to create pool walls of any shape and size.
-They can be joined together seamlessly, and the joints can be rounded through desirable radius.
+Slab edges can be joined together seamlessly, and the joints can be rounded through desirable radius.
 Acrylic solid surface walls can be combined with other artificial stone materials such as engineered quartz, ceramics, sintered stone and porcelain.
-These materials can also be used to line the floor in saunas and pools.
-Artificial stone has almost zero absorbency, so it does not mold and is easy to clean.
+These materials can be used to pave saunas and pools.
+Having almost zero absorbency, artificial stone materials do not mold and are easy to clean.